JeffOnABike/crab-project/README.md

 #OVERVIEW

-The goal of my project was to predict the commercial catch of Dungeness Crab in the Northern California Eureka area.
+The goal of my project was to predict the commercial catch (aka 'landings') of Dungeness Crab in the Northern California Eureka area.
 The Eureka area (defined by port from Fort Bragg northward to the Oregon border) historically has contributed about 3/4 of all Dungeness for the state, but has also experienced dramatic and unpredictable year-over-year fluctuations.

 To address this uncertainty, I created a predictive model that estimates landings in this crucial region before the season opens.
 The best-performing model incorporates data of landings from previous seasons as well as relevant exogenous environmental factors sampled from 3-4 years prior to the target prediction year.
-These findings are reasonable considering that this variety of crab is known to become of commercially legal size at age 3-4.
+These findings suggest favorable factors to early development of this crab since it typically grows to legal size and is harvested at age 3-4.

 My results were encouraging, as the best model shows not only increased predictive power over alternative models, but is also consistently robust across the testing window of the past 50 years.
 Comparing the model to a naive model such as the 'rolling mean' predictor was essential in justifying that a significant findings were found.
 Using leave-one-out cross validation across the entirety of the testing window, the MAE of the residuals was decreased from 4.5 in the naive model to 3.45 in the best model, representing an overall reduction of uncertainty in forecasting.
-Here is a comparison of out-of-sample model predictions overlaid the actual landings for those years for the best model.
+Here is a comparison of out-of-sample model predictions overlaid the actual landings for those years for the selected ARIMAX model.

 ![image](images/ArimaExPreds.png)